yotech1324/activity-booking-system/README.md

-A simple REST API for activity booking built with Node.js, Express, and MongoDB. first clone the repo create .env file and create following variables in it.
+A simple REST API for activity booking system developed by yogesh using Node.js, Express, and MongoDB. first clone the repo create .env file and create following variables in it.
 PORT=5000